Palestinian finance minister quits in budget dispute

 In the past few months, it has failed to pay full salaries to its 160,000 employees in the West Bank and in the Gaza Strip, territory controlled by the rival Hamas Islamist movement.

-Israel withheld tax revenues it collects for the Palestinian Authority after President Mahmoud Abbas secured U.N. de facto statehood recognition in November, though it did transfer the funds, totalling about $100 million a month, in January and February.
-(Reporting by Ali Sawafta, writing by Nidal al-Mughrabi; editing by Jeffrey Heller and Philippa Fletcher)
+Israel withheld tax revenues it collects for the Palestinian Authority after President Mahmoud Abbas secured U.N. de facto statehood recognition in November, though it did transfer the funds, totaling about $100 million a month, in January and February.

+Reporting by Ali Sawafta, writing by Nidal al-Mughrabi; editing by Jeffrey Heller and Philippa Fletcher